 - Disaggregation of student outcomes data: States’ reporting of data disaggregated by students’ race/ethnicity, socioeconomic status, English language proficiency, and disability status to identify and close performance gaps among student groups can be inconsistent across indicators within a state.
 Without subgroup reporting, it becomes difficult to understand how all students are performing; too often reporting “all students” results only masks variation in reporting group performance.

 - Timeliness of student outcomes data: For some states, reporting indicators of student performance has become routinized and data are released in a timely and predictable manner.
 But in some states, student outcome reporting remains chaotic, unpredictable, and irregular.
 Some states haven’t released timely student outcome data for several years.

 - Ease of finding student outcomes data: In some states, student outcome results are organized in a logical, centralized location.
 But in far too many states, student outcomes data are scattered across one or more websites and are difficult to locate and make sense of.
 In some states, data are housed in legislative reports and data warehouses that can be challenging to locate.

 This year’s report shows that some states have made progress in their public reporting of a number of CCR indicators.
 It is also encouraging that the vast majority of states that reported data last year released updated data over the past year.
 This suggests that collecting and reporting student performance data is becoming a routinized part of states’ monitoring.

 State leaders, partners, advocates, and the public should continue to push for more transparency and better reporting of the information they need to understand how their students are doing—and to use that data to examine trends and whether policy and practice decisions are producing the kinds of student results desired.

-Download the K–12 report in PDF format here and the postsecondary report here.
+Download the K–12 and postsecondary cross-state report in PDF format here.
 The methodology is posted here.
 Individual state profiles are linked below, along with a brief video explanation of the indicators in the reports.

 Understanding the Reports